0qq/bachelor-thesis-infrastructure/README.md

 # Bachelor thesis infrastructure
-This repository contains infrastructure setup for my bachelor thesis.

 This branch contains my experiments with kubeadm on AWS.
 All K8s components working except load balancer which requires cloud controller manager I failed to setup in first time.